AveryDHollis/AveryDHollis/README.md

 - 👋 Hi, I’m @AveryDHollis
 - 👀 I’m interested in ...
-Tech, Art
+Technology & Art
 - 🌱 I’m currently learning ...
 Physics and Calculus
 - 📫 How to reach me ...
 Personal or College emails